King's Langley Priory: Refounded

 The priory of King's Langley was refounded by Philip and Mary in June 1557 as a house of Dominican sisters, at the request, and for the benefit of seven nuns, formerly at Ingress Abbey, Dartford, Kent.
 The prioress and convent were declared a corporate body, having perpetual succession and power to acquire property and to sue and be sued at law.
 They were given the house and site of the late friary, the land called 'le Courte Wike' in King's Langley which had belonged to the priory, and a house and buildings within 'the old manor' lying near the pales of the royal park.

 On 8 September 1558 the king and queen granted to the Prioress and convent of Langley the reversion of certain tenements in Dartford, formerly demesne lands of the nuns of that place, and until the expiration of the lease, the rent of £30 7s.
 7d.
 They gave also, besides other demesne lands, the house of the late nunnery with the property in Dartford assigned after its suppression to Anne of Cleves, and it has been supposed that the nuns now returned to Dartford.
+The nuns were able to sell the lead from the Priory roofs at King's Langley to the building works ongoing at Windsor Castle.

-In any case, the convent's existence was very short.
+The convent's existence was very short.
 Queen Mary died in November of that year, and by an Act passed in Elizabeth's first Parliament all restorations or foundations of monasteries since the death of Edward VI were made void, and their possessions given to the Crown.
+In 1575, the tomb of Edmund of Langley was moved to All Saints' Church nearby.